Social Cost of Carbon Explorer

 - The sea level rise dropdown offers the BRICK model framework.

-- The ocean pH dropdown offers Fung et al.'s empirical equation for estimating ocean acidification, detailed in Appendix F of Valuing Climate Damages (National Academies Press).
+- The ocean pH dropdown offers an empirical method for estimating ocean acidification developed by Inez Fung, detailed in Appendix F of Valuing Climate Damages (National Academies Press).

 As indicated above, we only offer one modeling option in each of these dropdowns.
 These were selected based on our work to date.
 We plan to add more options here in future.

-- Temperature—median projections of world average temperature projections compared to pre-industrial levels between 1850 and 1900.
+- Temperature—projections of world average temperature projections compared to pre-industrial levels between 1850 and 1900.

-- Sea Level Rise—median projections of sea level rise relative to the year 1900.
+- Sea Level Rise—projections of sea level rise relative to the year 1900.

-- Ocean pH—median projections of ocean acidity (note that lower pH is more acidic, so a downward sloping curve indicates increasing ocean acidity).
+- Ocean pH—projections of ocean acidity (note that lower pH is more acidic, so a downward sloping curve indicates increasing ocean acidity).

 3. Damages Module